 Sometimes there are problems with these applications.
 We will be able to work with the Home Office to resolve these problems.

-We an also help you bring non-EEA family members to the UK before 31 December 2020 on a Settlement Scheme Family Permit.
+In certain circumstances, we can also help you bring non-EEA family members to the UK on a Settlement Scheme Family Permit.

 We can advise on, prepare and submit your application for Settled or Pre-Settled Status.